Legal IT & Security

 Trigger: A key vendor reports a security event affecting service reliability or data assurance.

-First Response: Assess operational dependency impact, apply temporary safeguards, and execute vendor escalation protocol.
+First response: Assess operational dependency impact, apply temporary safeguards, and execute vendor escalation protocol.

 Stabilization: Validate remediation outcomes, update vendor risk posture records, and adjust fallback workflows.